manatlan/guy/docs/anatomy.md

 For `server` mode : guy run the server, and a classical browser can be a client, when connected. (there is one server & many clients)

 In all cases : the http server serve the client as a html component.
 And the client communicate with the server with a websocket.

+Technically : it's the marvellous [tornado](https://www.tornadoweb.org/en/stable/), an asynchronous networking library which handle http & socket.
+So **guy** can work for python >= 3.5 (ready for raspberry pi !)